There are several types of employment relationship. In this article, we’ll look at part-time, fixed-term and fixed-term contracts.

 On the other hand, a performance contract has the advantage that if you earn less than CZK 10,000 per month, you will only pay withholding tax and will not be charged health or social security.

 However, you should be more careful about the taxation of your remuneration in the case of a labour agreement.
 There are several options here, if you do not sign a tax declaration with your employer and the remuneration is less than CZK 2,500, the employer will deduct a 15% withholding tax from the remuneration.
 Whereas for remuneration above 2500 CZK, the employer will pay the advance tax as in a regular employment relationship.
 At the end of the year, your employer will issue you with an income certificate upon request so that you can file your tax return.
-If you have had income from two employers taxed by the advance tax in any month, you must file a tax return.
+If you had income from two employers taxed by the advance tax in any month, you must file a tax return.
 If you pay tax by withholding there is no obligation to file a tax return.
-Social security and health insurance are payable on remuneration over CZK 2,500 per month, and in the case of multiple agreements, the remuneration is added together.
+Social security and health insurance is payable on remuneration over CZK 2,500 per month, and in the case of multiple agreements, the remuneration is added together.

 Both agreements must be in writing but are not subject to many of the provisions of the Labour Code.
 These include, for example, entitlement to severance pay on termination of employment, working and rest periods, with the proviso that the performance of work may not exceed 12 hours in any consecutive 24-hour period, holidays, termination of employment, remuneration other than the minimum wage, etc.